SERVICES AVAILABLE AT THE PORT

 One no. Loco has been hired from M/s.
 Adani Logistics Ltd., Vasco for a period of 3 years w.e.f.
 12/08/2017.

-Work order for hiring of second Loco has been placed on M/s.
-San Engineering & Locomotive Works, Bangalore with due date of supply as 19/04/2017.
-The period of contract is 3 years.
+Port has placed order for hiring of additional 1 No. Locomotive from M/s.
+San Engineering & Locomotive Works, Bangalore for a period of 3 years.

-01 no. 100T pitless type Lorry/Road weighbridge with microprocessor has been commissioned on 17/02/2017 and is being operated by M/s.
+02 nos.
+100T pitless type Lorry/Road weighbridge with microprocessor has been commissioned on 06/06/2017 and is being operated by M/s.
 Truck Weigh System (I) Pvt.
 Ltd., Coimbatore on revenue share basis.

 RFID and Biometric Attendance